christian-matt/christian-matt.github.io/speaker.md

 ---
 layout: default
 title: Speaker
+keywords: keynote speaker, Digital Transformation Strategy, artificial intelligence
-description: As keynote speaker for conferences and corporate events, Christian Matt presents scientifically grounded, recent and directly applicable insights on Digital Transformation, Digital Businesses, and Artificial Intelligence.
+description: As a keynote speaker for academic and practice-oriented conferences, as well as a speaker for corporate events, Christian Matt presents scientifically grounded, recent and directly applicable insights on Digital Transformation, Digital Business, and Artificial Intelligence.
-image: speaker.webp
+image: speaker.jpg
 ---

+As a keynote speaker for academic and practice-oriented conferences, as well as a speaker for corporate events, Christian Matt presents scientifically grounded, recent and directly applicable insights in an engaging manner.
+Exemplary topics include, but are not limited to recent insights on Digital Transformation, Digital Business, and Artificial Intelligence.